raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 - Burnt funds account and Reserve account: balances are queried when handling the `network::total_fil_circ_supply` syscall.

-## Foundational FVM network upgrade

-> WIP

 ## Design Rationale

-> WIP

-Concerning the choice of runtime, various technologies were evaluated, including EVM, JavaScript/SES, LLVM IR, etc. WASM was chosen for these reasons:
+Concerning the choice of runtime, various technologies were evaluated, including EVM, JavaScript/SES, LLVM IR, etc. Wasm was chosen for these reasons:

 - It has a strong and promising future in the blockchain space; with room for cross-chain collaborations and interest groups